Types of Gold Investment

-Gold Pyramid of risk
+Gold Pyramid of Risk

 Which option is best for me?

-Each option of exposure to precious metals has its merits.
-The right choice will depend on your individual objectives.
+Each option has its merits.
+The right choice will depend on your individual objectives and appetite for risk.
 For example, if you have a high appetite for risk, then you may fancy your luck investing in a mining company.
 Alternatively, if you’re looking to actively trade the market, then electronic options such as ETFs will be the most efficient way to achieve short-term speculation.

 Arguably, the most powerful benefit of gold investment is the balance and market protection it provides.
 As well as professional traders, regular everyday people buy gold and silver to REDUCE their overall risk.
 Electronic and paper options provide investors with exposure to the market, but they also present additional risks.
 This undermines the value of gold & silver as a crisis hedge, or as portfolio insurance in the first place.
 Physical gold coins and silver coins are by far the safest way of providing long-term stability.
 They present the most secure method of protecting your family’s wealth in a tax-efficient way.